teateatea/heartbreaker/Characters/a) Creating a New Character.md

 On your Inventory sheet, draw a horizontal line below the box equal to each ability score.
 Each box is one Inventory Slot, and lets you carry one item, 500 coins, or bundles weighing around 10 pounds.
 <br>
 ### 5. Roll Debts
 Roll three d20s, and place the digits in consecutive order.
-This is your debt to the Martel Company. *For example, if you roll 14, 16, and 8, then your debts amount to 14,168 GP.*
+This is your debt to the Martel Company. *For example, if you roll 14, 16, and 8, then your debts amount to 14,168 [[Money|Silver Pieces (SP)]].*
 <br>
 ### 6. Buy Equipment
 You have access to the full Martel Armory.
 You may spend as much money as you wish to equip yourself for adventure, consulting the equipment lists under ***Equipment, p42***.<!-- #Revisit --> The cost of each item is added to your debt to the Martel Company.